tkwant/react-stepper-wizard/README.md

 Make stepper also avaiable for vertical view.

-Use React Router for the steps
+Use React Router in example project